internet4000/radio4000/README.md

 - `$ ember build` (build will still include logs, warnings etc. for testing)
 - `$ ember build --environment=production` (hard to debug, only use this when it's ready for deploy)

-Then deploy:
+Then deploy to one of our hosts:

 `$ gulp deploy-dev` (dev.radio4000.com)
 `$ gulp deploy-live` (radio4000.com)

+## Updating icons

+@todo: use grunticon ala magnus-winter

+- go to public/images/icons
+- open sprite.svg in code editor
+- look how things are made
+- paste in your new svg icon

 ## Using our CDN

-To serve a file from our CDN, prepend the file of the URL (from our live domain radio4000.com) with `http://dyzwdli7efbh5.cloudfront.net` and it'll automatically pull and serve the file from the CDN.
+To serve a file from our CDN, prepend the file of the URL (only works for http://radio4000.com) with `http://dyzwdli7efbh5.cloudfront.net` and the CDN will automatically pull and serve the file.

 ## Building native apps

-First, make sure production environment in `config/environment.js` looks like this:
+Make sure the production environment in `config/environment.js` looks like this:

 ```javascript
 if (environment === 'electron') {